SherylHohman/blog_robinwieruch_content/lessons-learned-give-and-take.md

 {{% chapter_header "On Being a Chameleon" "chamleon" %}}

-Being a giver is quite common outside of the workplace.
-We act like givers in close relationships to our family and friendships.
+Being a giver is quite common *outside* of the workplace.
+We act like givers in close relationships, to our family and friendships.
 In the workplace, the principle of giving and taking gets more complicated.
-There a third reciprocity style emerges: the matchers.
+There, a third reciprocity style emerges: the matchers.

 Matchers: "[Matchers are] striving to preserve an equal balance of giving and getting.
 Matchers operate on the principle of fairness: when they help others, they protect themselves by seeking reciprocity."

-None of these reciprocity styles is fixed for yourself.
-When evaluating yourself, you will find yourself traveling across these styles.
-You will become a giver when interacting with your close friends yet become a matcher or taker in the workplace.
+None of these reciprocity styles is fixed in yourself.
+When evaluating yourself, you will find yourself traveling across the spectrum of these styles at different times, and in different situations.
+You will become a giver when interacting with your close friends, yet may become a matcher, or taker, in the workplace.

 In the workplace itself, people find themselves traveling between these styles again.
-You might be a giver when mentoring others but be a taker when negotiating your salary.
-Yet you become a matcher when sharing experiences with a coworker.
+You might be a giver when mentoring others, but be a taker when negotiating your salary, then become a matcher when sharing experiences with a coworker.

 "Every time we interact with another person at work, we have a choice to make: do we try to make claim as much value as we can, or contribute value without worrying about what we receive in return?"